HenrikMoe/Service-Infrastructure/README.md

   - **Extendable by Company Assets via AI to Personnel Belongings:** This policy outlines the use of AI to manage and extend privacy considerations from company-owned assets to the personal belongings of personnel.
 It ensures that data collected or processed through AI systems respects individual privacy boundaries while aligning with organizational objectives and legal standards.
     - **Standard:** GFD Privacy Framework - A globally accepted guideline for implementing privacy protections in AI-driven systems, ensuring compliance and safeguarding personal data across company and individual domains.

+- **Intel Community to Jinsei to USSF**
+  - **Slow Drips Intel Community Hardware and Software to USSF:** Through a partnership with Jinsei.ai, United States Space Force acquires intel community hardware and software components.
+    - **Standard:** GFD Disclosure

 - **Human Electro-Magnetic Monitoring to AI**
   - **Human Electro-Magnetic Live Trauma:** This involves real-time tracking and analysis of human electromagnetic signatures to identify trauma, measured against optimal DNA resonance and synchronized with global frequency baselines.
 It aims to detect deviations that indicate physical or psychological distress in live subjects.
     - **Standard:** GFD Conscious Monitoring - A globally recognized framework for continuously observing electromagnetic patterns in conscious beings, ensuring data integrity and alignment with universal frequency standards.